rit-sse/WebsiteTheSSEquel/documentation/EnvironmentSetup.md

 In the /next/ directory, run `npx prisma migrate dev`.
 Then run `npx prisma db seed` to populate the database with test data.

 That's it!
 You should now be able to run `npm run dev` and view the website at `localhost:3000` with authentication and access to your local database instance.
 Try logging in with your RIT email.

+## Keeping This Guide Accurate

+Update this document whenever you change:

+- Required environment variables
+- Third-party credentials or setup steps
+- Database setup and migration flow
+- Local commands required for test/build validation

+Any PR that changes setup without updating this file should be considered incomplete.

 ## Alumni lifecycle migrations